Director Watch Podcast Ep. 40 – ‘Lost in Translation’ (Sofia Coppola, 2003)

 You can listen to the Director Watch Podcast wherever you stream podcasts, from iTunes, iHeartRadio, Soundcloud, Stitcher, Spotify, Audible, Amazon Music and more.

 This podcast runs 2h.
-The guys will be back next week to begin their new series covering the films of Sofia Coppola with a review of her next film, Marie Antoinette.
+The guys will be back next week to continue their series covering the films of Sofia Coppola with a review of her next film, Marie Antoinette.
 You can stream the film on Pluto TV.
 You can rent it via iTunes and Amazon Prime rental in preparation for the next episode of Director Watch.
 Till then, let’s get into it.

 Music: MUSICALIFE, from Pond5 (intro) and “B-3” from BoxCat Games Nameless: The Hackers RPG Soundtrack (outro)